LokeshReddy-Kuntla/Fruit-Shop-Management-System/README.md

-# Fruit Shop Management System
+# Fruit Inventory Management System

 A **Python-based console application** that helps manage a fruit shop.
 It allows both the **shop owner** and **customers** to interact through a simple text-based menu system — including inventory management, billing, and sales reports.